May 7-8, 2025 | Online

 Jennifer Powell

-Director, Community Engagement, Brainstorm Strategy Group Inc.
+Director of Programming and Community Engagement, Brainstorm Strategy Group

 Students who have struggled in the school system may have university as a desired goal, but face extra steps before being able to apply, such as repeating high school credits.
 The Enriched Support Program at Carleton University has built a recruiting and retention strategy by giving those students a chance to 'Start Now'.
 Our alternate admissions process gives students supported access to first year studies, full membership in the university, and the ability to start earning university credits right away.